AzamovUz/TicTacToe/README.md

 ## The OOP process

-Here comes the preparations we have made before sitting to code the application:
+Here comes the preparation we have made before sitting to code the application:

 _Use Cases_<br>